fastenhealth/policy/06-data_management_policy.md

 ## 6.2 Backup Policy and Procedures

-1. Perform daily snapshot backups of all systems that process, store, or transmit ePHI for Luma Customers as automated by AWS’ Backup Service.
+1. Perform daily snapshot backups of all systems that process, store, or transmit ePHI for Fasten Customers as automated by AWS’ Backup Service.
-1. The Luma Ops Team is designated to be in charge of backups.
+1. The Fasten Ops Team is designated to be in charge of backups.
 1. DevOps Team members are trained and assigned to complete backups if deemed necessary beyond the automated backups as above.
 This is managed through the Amazon AWS dashboard.
 1. Document backups
    * Name of the system